 “Potatoes and rice aren’t bad for you,” Lucy noted.
 “It just depends on when you eat it and how much of it you eat.”

-Lucy was born in East LA and raised in both Peru and Los Angeles, with food of both cultures being central to her life.
+Having been born in East LA and raised in both Peru and Los Angeles, the food of both cultures has always been central to Lucy’s life.
+She remembers soup, salad, and vegetable dishes as mainstays on the family table, and she still prioritizes vegetables in her diet.
 “I’ve always wanted people to know Peruvian food and how healthy it is,” she said.
 “By having a restaurant, I created my own community, and I love seeing people connect here.”

-Expanding upon its community vibe, Qusqo hosts classes, workshops, lectures, performances, and silent movie screenings.
-Some events are Peruvian themed and some are not, but healthy living principles are what these groups have in common.
+Expanding upon its community vibe, Qusqo Bistro doubles as welcoming gallery space for art and events.
+Works of local art regularly rotate on display across the walls.
+Even the complex Quechua designs on the tables were handpainted by local artist Celeste Korthase.
+Lucy also actively hosts classes, workshops, lectures, performances, and silent movie screenings.
+Some events at Qusqo are Peruvian themed and some are not, but healthy living principles are what these groups have in common.

 “We’ve been supported by the local community.
 That’s why we’re here,” Lucy said.
 “So, I feel like we’ve been a hidden gem this whole time.”